awang162/poliscitools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of poliscitools is to make cleaning up data easier.
 It cleans, analyzes, and visualizes data.
+This is a practice package for a school project.

 ## Installation